-When you’re designing a product, king before all else is the experience of the end user of that product.
+When you’re designing a product, in screen printing or otherwise, king before all else is the experience of the end user of that product.
 This is easy to lose sight of when you necessarily need to consider other factors like price or availability.
 Design trends can also be a distraction from user experience.
 Focus on the fundamentals of your product first; then you can get fancy.

 Always try to keep in mind that how an individual personally experiences your brand will be the largest factor in determining how it’s perceived in the marketplace (and if it grows).